besm6/dubna/README.md

 Total Test time (real) =   0.21 sec
 ```

+# Meson

+You can use meson instead of cmake for the build:

+    meson setup build
+    cd build
+    meson build
+    meson install

 # Examples

-A few demos are available in the `examples` directory:
+A fair amount of demos are available in the `examples` directory:

 ```
 $ cd examples